clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 ## Who really uses it

 ### Plants!
-<a href="https://tobykiers.com/wp-content/uploads/2018/10/Noe%CC%88-Kiers-2018-Mycorrhizal-markets-TREE.pdf">Kidding</a>, but <a href="https://www.nationalgeographic.com/science/article/the-worlds-biggest-market-and-its-underground">seriously</a>.
+The market is fragmented but plants provide a consistent userbase! <a href="https://tobykiers.com/wp-content/uploads/2018/10/Noe%CC%88-Kiers-2018-Mycorrhizal-markets-TREE.pdf">Kidding</a>, but <a href="https://www.nationalgeographic.com/science/article/the-worlds-biggest-market-and-its-underground">seriously</a>.

 ### Organic, No-Till, Small Farms, Hobbyist Growers, Forestry
 Mycorrhizae is commonly found in living or hot <a href="https://www.pthorticulture.com/en/training-center/urban-horticulturists-see-the-benefits-of-mycorrhizal-fungi/">soils</a> marketed to growers interested in organics or no-till.
 Some "far-hobbyist" growers make large quantites of it for their own use, as referenced <a href="https://moldresistantstrains.com/diy-how-to-make-mycorrhizal-fungi-inoculant/">above</a>.

 ### Scaled, Industrialized, and Restorative
-Africa, restorative, exlporatory - industrialized use in the US is minimal but seen as rising for reasons mentioned below.
+<a href="https://www.researchgate.net/publication/295918834_Mycorrhizal_industry_in_modern_agriculture">Africa</a>, restorative, exlporatory - industrialized use in the US is minimal but could rise for reasons mentioned below.

 ## Who sells it and why